AdobeDocs/campaign-classic.en/help/platform/using/accessing-an-external-database.md

     * If you are using a customer.sh file to declare your path: add the path /opt/sybase/IQ-16_0/lib64 for the LD_LIBRARY_PATH variable.
     * Otherwise, use a Unix command.

 1. Create a new FDA external account, as described in the [Creating a shared connection](../../platform/using/accessing-an-external-database.md#creating-a-shared-connection) section.
-For Sybase IQ, the server name corresponds to the ODBC connection ( `<server_alias>  ) defined in step 5.
-It is not necessarily the name of the server itself. </server_alias>`
+For Sybase IQ, the server name corresponds to the ODBC connection (`<server_alias>`) defined in step 5.
+It is not necessarily the name of the server itself.

 >[!NOTE]
 >